Feyerabend/vm/basal0/TINY.md

 ## Tiny BASIC

 Well the aftermath is much in echo still today, as you can imagine.
 Nearly the same arguments for and against.
-Reactions reverbed.
+Reactions reverberated.
 But there was something else that happend: the start of software that *wasn't protected* in the same way in Tiny BASIC.
 Actually Tiny BASIC was pulished as a specification already in September 1975,